gaelysam/valleys_mapgen/README.md

 ### 2.2 ~> Latest
 * Added plants API to allow external mods registering plants for VMG
+* Added dry dirt
+* Transform dirt into dirt with grass, dry grass or snow according to the climate
 * Added willow tree
 * Added optional 5 leaves colors for default tree
 * Slimmer trunks for banana, cherry and birch tree